SJ23 Tech Tip F10, (Updated 2022-07-02)

 slid up the foil by loosening 4 captive 5/32" Allen screws on the

-sail feeder and the two screws you see at right.
-Lifting the drum exposes the turnbuckle to adjust the tension.
+sail feeder and the two screws on the bottom locking strap you see at right.
+Sliding the drum up over the foil exposes the turnbuckle so the tension can be adjusted.

 Once the turnbuckle is adjusted with the correct mast rake it is lock